JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 This base class also defines a `state` property.
 The type of that `state` is defined in the second generic argument of the `React.Component` base class.
 (The first generic argument is not needed here).
 The `state` is a kind of a container type that contains data you want to store inside the component.
 In this case I just need a `UsersState` with a list of users inside.
 To display a user in the list we only need an identifier and a name.
 A unique key or id is required by React to create a list of items in the DOM

-I don't fetch the date from the server yet.
-This post is only about the UI components, so I'm going to mock the date in the constructor:
+I don't fetch the data from the server side yet.
+This post is only about the UI components, so I'm going to mock the data in the constructor:

 ~~~ typescript
 constructor() {